awslabs/synchro-charts/packages/doc-site/docs/api.md

     - `isEditable`: boolean

-      (Optional) A setting to make an annotation editable or not.
+      (Optional) Controls whether the annotation is configurable from within the widget.
 X Annotations are not editable by default (undefined or false).

   - `y`: Object[]